cellgeni/docs/docs/source/imaging.rst

 Pipeline
 --------

 Our imaging pipeline can work on GPU or CPU depending on availability.
 The pipeline is ran remotely on cloud hardware hosted by (Sorry can't remember name).
+It uses the software from `Cellpose <https://github.com/MouseLand/cellpose>`_ in order to produce 2D or 3D images of cells and nuclei with segmentation for downstream analysis.